A Sign of Affection: Reception

 The series ranked 17th in the 2020 Next Manga Award.
 It ranked ninth in the 2021 edition of the Kono Manga ga Sugoi! guidebook's top 20 Manga for female readers.
 Also that year the series was nominated for the 45th Kodansha Manga Award in the shōjo category; it was nominated for the 46th edition in the same category in 2022; for the 47th edition in 2023; and the 48th edition in 2024.
 The manga was also nominated for the first Ebook Japan manga award.
 The manga also won the grand prize at the eleventh An An manga award.
 The manga has been nominated for the 68th Shogakukan Manga Award in the Shōjo category.
+The Volume 14 of the manga ranked first on Billboard Japans weekly Book 100 ranking on May 16, 2026.

 The series has received widespread critical acclaim.
 Sean Gaffney from Manga Bookshelf gave the first volume praise, calling it an "excellent debut" and stating he wanted to read more.
 Koiwai from Manga News also praised it.
 Like Gaffney and Koiwai, Darkstorm from Anime UK News also gave the first volume praise, comparing it to A Silent Voice, as well as calling it "beautifully drawn and written".

-The anime was nominated at the 9th Crunchyroll Anime Awards in three categories: "Must Protect At All Costs" Character (Yuki Itose), Best Romance, and Best Drama.
+The anime was nominated at the 9th Crunchyroll Anime Awards in three categories: "Must Protect at All Costs" Character (Yuki Itose), Best Romance, and Best Drama.